gracelliu/gracelliu/README.md

 I'm currently on co-op year.
 I study Computer Science and Computational Biology at the University of Toronto and will graduate in April 2027.

-👩🏻‍💻 Fall 2025: SDE Intern @ Amazon Web Services, working on DynamoDB Indexing (GSI)
+👩🏻‍💻 Fall 2025: SDE Intern @ Amazon Web Services, working on DynamoDB Global Secondary Indexing

 👩🏻‍💻 Summer 2025: SWE Intern @ HubSpot, working on Fintech Subscriptions and Billing